 Solar Radio Emission.
 The Sun is the strongest radio source in the sky and has been observed since the 1940's.
 In contrast to optical emission the radio picture of the Sun shows a strong limb brightening.
 This is because the radio radiation comes from the upper layers of the atmosphere.
 Since the propagation of radio waves is obstructed by free electrons, the high electron density near the surface prevents radio radiation from getting out.
-Shorter wavelengths can propagate more easily, and thus millimetre-wavelength observations give a picture of deeper layers in the atmosphere, whereas the long wavelengths show the upper layers.
-(The 10 cm emission originates in the upper layers of the chromosphere and the 1 m emission, in the corona.)
-276
+Shorter wavelengths can propagate more easily, and thus millimetre-wavelength observations give a picture of deeper layers in the atmosphere, whereas the long wavelengths show the upper layers of the chromosphere and the 1 m emission, in the corona.)